rcmcg/BayTree-CMPT373/README.md

 ****Backend****

 - Load the directory named API on IntelliJ
+- Before running the application make sure you have JDK and maven installed on your machine
 - Run the application on IntelliJ
+    - Build the project using `mvn dependency:tree` Make sure you in the directory "baytree_mentoring" which has the pom file
     - To run the application open the file BaytreeMentoringApplication (api > baytree_mentoring > src > main > java > )
+        - When in file "BaytreeMentoringApplication" to run the application simply click the run button on the line number 9.
     - The server should be up and running